Parents matter. Mums and Dads are a child’s first teacher and the principal stakeholders in their education.

 Research tells us that parents have a significant influence on their child’s achievement.
 John Hattie's seminal 2008 study found that "the effect of parental engagement over a student’s school career is equivalent to adding two or three years to that student’s education".

-PTA UK feel that the schools do not always consider parents in this way and, by not tapping this resource, are missing a key opportunity to boost children's attainment and well-being.
-Welcome to these Schools and Education pages where we aim to provide useful resources to support educators so that more parents can engage in more schools in more ways to benefit as many children as possible.
+PTA UK feel that our schools do not always consider parents in this way and, by not tapping this resource, are missing a key opportunity to boost children's attainment and well-being.
+Our Schools and Education pages provide useful resources to support educators so that more parents can engage in more schools in more ways to benefit as many children as possible.

 How can parents participate?